What is a bonding session?

 What will I wear?

 I love skin to skin, but that doesn't mean that you and your babe have to be naked.
 The black walls and black clothing are kind of a magic combination, and they really highlight your skin, your bond, your faces.
-You'll wear all black (yoga pants and shirt, no insignias or patterns on either).
+You'll wear all black (yoga pants or leggings and a shirt, no insignias or patterns on either).

 The black is, honestly, just kind of a mask.
 Because the walls are black and the carpet is so dark, the black clothing is meant to blend in, not stand out.
 So I ask clients to come with clothing that has no pattern or detailing.
 Simple is best when it comes to the clothing.
 Because any kind of color or pattern will distract from the real subject of the photograph: you and your sweet ones.